 - Inspect each bolt for tightness.
 Any abnormal conditions shall be intimated to the responsible authority.

-- Follow operator’s correct sequence and carry out hot bolting on one bolt at a time.
+- Follow the operator’s correct sequence and carry out hot bolting on one bolt at a time.
 The usual sequence is:

 - Remove–>Examine–>Clean–>Lubricate each bolt as required–>check if the nuts can be reused–>Tighten the bolt